BradNeuberg/personal-photos-model/README.md

 This is a playing ground for me to experiment with this; it is a work in progress.

+Setup:
+* Add the lib/ directory to your PYTHONPATH where you installed this.
+Example: export PYTHONPATH=$PYTHONPATH:~/dev/personal-photos-model/lib
+* Make sure Google Protobufs is installed: sudo pip -g install protobuf

 Current Experiment:
-* Trying to train Caffe model on LFW (Labeled Faces in the Wild) data set, where input is a single LFW image and output is a softmax over all possible labeled classes (i.e. Joe vs. Mary vs. Tom etc.).
+* Trying to train Caffe model on LFW (Labeled Faces in the Wild) data set, where input are two LFW images and output is a binary match/not-match classifier.
 Once I have initial "hello world" model I will then experiment with its hyperparameters.
 The theory is that I can then use this trained model to do "transfer learning" over to an individuals personal photo set and small collection of labels.
+For simplicity I am starting with grayscale photos and a siamese network based on the MNist convolutional network.

-Prior Experiments and results:
+Prior Experiments and Results: